davidkel/provision-performance/Automated/README.md

 inventory = ./inventory/vm/hosts.yaml
 ```

+or if you prefer you can run playbooks with the -i option to explicitly provide the hosts file to use

 - Create your `hosts.yaml` file in the `ansible/inventory/vm/hosts.yaml` file.
 There is a `hosts-template.yaml` which provides guidance on creating this.
 -.
 Either install ansible or you could build and use the `ansible/provision-vms/docker/Dockerfile.controller` to create an ansible environment